chetnashah/javawork/gradleBasics.md

 `settings.gradle` build script delegates to Seggings Object which in turn has access to bunch of Project objects.
 `Gradle`: TOp level object. - Can be used in files like `init.gradle` where no other context like Project etc. has started yet. https://docs.gradle.org/current/dsl/org.gradle.api.invocation.Gradle.html#org.gradle.api.invocation.Gradle:gradle
 Project and SEttings object have access to the gradle object.

+### gradle domain object

+Lives on the project.
+Can be accessed in script like this:
+`project.gradle.someMethods`.

 ### Gradle Task